Morgan-Leon/yanivefraim.github.io/_posts/2015-05-27-be-ready-for-angular2-today-part1.markdown

 image: /assets/images/board_2.jpg
 ---

 Angular 2 is not here.
-It will take pretty long time until we'll start using it.
-But, as you probably heard, the changes are [HUGE](http://shmck.com/comparing-angular-1-x-2-0/).
+It will take a pretty long time until we can start using it.
+But, as you've probably heard, the changes will be [HUGE](http://shmck.com/comparing-angular-1-x-2-0/).

 This is a good enough reason to start preparing for Angular 2 today (otherwise the migration path will be paintfull).